Pes Planus - Flat Feet

 Congenital flat feet occur when someone is born with or predisposed to having a more flexible midfoot region resulting in pronation or collapsing of the arch.
 Ethnicity is an important factor surrounding flat feet, with the condition being more likely in certain indigenous cultures.

-Acquired flat feet is caused by a loss of active (e.g. intrinsic foot and ankle stabilizers) or passive support (ligamentous laxity, hypermobile joints) during dynamic weight-bearing activities.
+Acquired flat feet are caused by a loss of active (e.g. intrinsic foot and ankle stabilizers) or passive support (ligamentous laxity, hypermobile joints) during dynamic weight-bearing activities.
 Muscular insufficiency in the ankle and arch stabilizers are the most common etiological factor for flat feet.
 Research suggests the tibialis posterior muscle is the most integral in stabilising the medial longitudinal arch, via its insertion into the bony roof of the arch.
 When your arch stabilisers like this are performing sub-optimally, when weight and force are applied down through the foot, the arch slowly pronates and flattens towards the ground.

 How Do Flat Feet Progress?